timothyb0912/blog/_posts/2022-10-31-Flashcards-for-dead-hands.md

   where we can update and confront outdated beliefs, i.e. beliefs that no longer benefit us
 - [invitation](https://integralguide.com/50+Permanent+Notes/%F0%9F%92%A1+Terms/Internal+Family+Systems+Therapy/%F0%9F%92%A1+Invitation)
-  where we associate new emotions with the intrusive memory (via association with our parts of mind activated by the intrusive memory)
+  where we link new emotions with the intrusive memory (via association with our parts of mind activated by the intrusive memory)
 - [integration](https://integralguide.com/50+Permanent+Notes/%F0%9F%92%A1+Terms/Internal+Family+Systems+Therapy/%F0%9F%92%A1+Integration)